HomeDirectoriesNiche Law Business Directories for Regional Firms

 Set up tracking systems immediately.
 Use call tracking numbers, unique email addresses, and URL parameters for each directory.
 Without measurement, you’re guessing about performance.

 Budget 10-15% of your marketing spend for directory listings initially.
-This might seem high, but remember: directories often deliver the highest-quality leads at the lowest acquisition cost when properly managed.
+This might seem high, but directories often deliver the highest-quality leads at the lowest acquisition cost when properly managed.

-After establishing foundations, expand strategically into specialised platforms.
+After establishing foundations, expand into specialised platforms.
 Choose directories aligned with your practice strengths and geographic focus.
 A family lawyer in Leeds might add Resolution’s member directory and regional parenting platforms.

 Test new directories with minimum commitments.
 Many platforms offer monthly trials or reduced initial rates.
 Use these to evaluate performance before committing to annual contracts.